Orionmeister/dotnet-rpg/README.md

 # dotnet-rpg
-.Net 5 Web API with authantication and authorazation.
+Simple .Net 5 Web API with authantication and authorazation.